DAMAC Properties Strengthens its Presence in Iraq

 DAMAC Properties has signed a memorandum of understanding with the Iraqi Minister for Construction and Housing on the final day of Cityscape Global 2012.

-The region's largest private luxury developer already has two plots of land in Baghdad that was previously bought from the private sector and is currently developing designs with the projects to be announced shortly.
+The region's largest private luxury developer already has two plots of land in Baghdad that was previously bought from the private sector and is currently developing designs with the residential projects to be announced shortly.

 The agreement will see DAMAC Properties provide expertise and insight for a number of residential and commercial projects in Baghdad and the surrounding region.
 The MoU is the result of many months of negotiations, culminating in high-level talks, which were concluded during the exhibition.